LGN520/farreach-public/docs/netreach-voting-v3.md

 - In-switch processing
 	+ Overview
 		* Stage 0: keylolo, keylohi, keyhilo, keyhihi, load_backup_tbl
+			- For key, we provide two operations: match, set_and_get
 		* Stage 1: valid, vote, seq (assign only if key matches for PUT/DELREQ), update_iskeymatch_tbl
 		* Stage 2: savedseq, lock,
 		* Stage 3: vallen, vallo1, valhi1, case12
+			- For vallen and val, we provide two operations: get, set_and_get
 		* Stage 4-10: from val2 to val15
 		* Stage 11: vallo16, valhi16, case3, port_forward_tbl
 			- For case1, if backup=1 and valid=1 and iskeymatch=1 (key is the same) and iscase12=0